I heard this joke:

 - It starts with you.
 Understand your own values, and your value to others.
 Then communicate those clearly.
-Shared values make you sticky.
+Clear values make you sticky.

 - Say no when that's the right answer.
 Overpromising ends loyalty.
-You are better off to refer a customer elsewhere than make a promise you can't keep, and keep remarkably.
-When you broadcast a customer's delight matters more than you earning a quick buck, that broadcasts integrity.
+You are better off to refer a customer elsewhere than make a promise you can't keep.
+When you broadcast that a customer's delight matters more than you earning a quick buck, that integrity attracts loyalty.

 - You go first.
 Loyalty itself is sticky.

 - Screw up and then do an awesome job of fixing it.
 Fixing your mistakes well may be the biggest loyalty driver of all.